You're Not Alone If You're Socially Awkward, And There's Hope Of Improving

 By their nature social issues are isolating.
 They're also something where it's often fairly simple to hide the full extent of your difficulties from others (e.g., by literally staying inside most of the time and falling off the radar, by not letting on to your classmates that you never have any plans on the weekend).
 It's easy to feel like you're the only one experiencing what you're going through.
 You spend a lot of time alone, thinking about how flawed you are.
 You're too embarrassed to bring up your issues with the people in your life.
 Because they're concealing it too, you can't see it when someone else is also having a hard time socially.
 And of course people don't generally think in terms of, "Even if I'm in the 10% most awkward group, that means there are tons of people like me out there."
 Instead they go by their own experience, which seems to tell them they're really wrestling with this stuff, and everyone else seems to have no problem with it.

 So it's all well and good that someone may not be alone in their social awkwardness, even if it's at a seemingly extreme level.
 Just knowing that may be a relief to a lot of people.
 However if there wasn't anything they could do about it, hearing, "You're not alone" may not provide all that much comfort.
 Fortunately, they have plenty of options.

 Social awkwardness can be improved

-While there are plenty of reasons to be optimistic, none of this is to downplay or minimize how difficult working on their social issues may be for some people, or how discouraged they may be if they already feel like they've tried really hard with little to show for it.
+While there are plenty of reasons to be optimistic, none of this is to downplay or minimize how difficult working on their social issues may be for some people, or how discouraged they might be if they already feel like they've tried really hard with little to show for it.
 I'll admit some people will have a much harder time improving their social situation than others.
-However, for your typical person struggling with social awkwardness, I feel totally confident in saying that if they work on it, things are likely to improve.
+However, for your typical person struggling with social awkwardness, I feel totally confident in saying that if they work on it things are likely to improve.